 In addition to the various hacker tools, students will also utilize and discuss a variety of forensic tools, including EnCase software, the direct network preview, and network intrusion EnScript™ programs for live incident response and collection/analysis of volatile data.

 CPE Credits - 32

 This course is intended for corporate and government/law enforcement investigators, legal professionals, and network security personnel.
 Incident response supervisors and team members are encouraged to attend, as are individuals working in a penetration testing or network intrusion investigation role.
 An understanding of the concepts of computer forensics and familiarity with the EnCase Forensic software is required.
 Knowledge of computer networking hardware, protocols, and concepts is helpful, but not required.
 Class curriculum is designed to provide a good overview of network security and intrusion investigation issues, both from a forensic and intruder perspective.

-DF320-Advanced Analysis of Windows Artifacts with EnCase or EnCase Advanced Computer Forensics course or Incident Investigation or EnCE Certification.
+DF320-Advanced Analysis of Windows Artifacts with EnCase course or IR250-Incident Investigation course.
 Students should have a good understanding of network topology and TCP/IP.
 Advance preparation for this course is not required.